alexanderthclark/FreeRide/README.md

 The demand curve *P* = 12 - *Q* is created with `Demand(12,-1)`.
 The supply curve *P* = 2 + 4*Q* is created with `Supply(2,4)`.

 ### Equilibrium
 Given a demand object `demand` and supply object `supply`, the equilibrium is created with `Equilibrium(demand, supply)`.
 Equilibria can be further modified with methods like `set_tax()`.
-Note `set_tax()` is an Equilibrium object, meaning we bypass if it is nominally imposed on producers or consumers.
+Note `set_tax()` is an Equilibrium method, not a Demand or Supply method, meaning we bypass if it is nominally imposed on producers or consumers.

 ### Aggregates
 Multiple supply curves or multiple demand curves can be aggregated with the `Aggregate` class.
 This performs horizontal summation, disallowing negative quantities.
 An equilibrium can be found between an `Aggregate` object and another `Aggregate` or a `Demand` or `Supply` object.
 There is no specific equilibrium object for this, but instead an Aggregate method (for now).
 This method uses a guessing algorithm that looks for a market-clearing price.